simonhauck/MPI_NEAT/README.md

 The parameter "-n" indicates the amount of processes to be used.
 In this example four processes are used and they are all started on the same machine.
 To utilize the complete cluster a machinefile or hostfile is required, where the ip addresses of all nodes are specified.
 This project contains already a machine file which must be modified.
-To execute the the hello world program use the following command
+To execute the the hello world program on the complete cluster use the following command
 ```shell script
 mpiexec --machinefile code/machinefile.txt -n 40 $HOME/venv/neat_mpi_env/bin/python3 -m mpi4py code/src/mpi_tutorial/mpi_hello_world.py
 ```